pelhage/categoreact/README.md

 ## Work In Progress

-Categoreact is a minimalist categoried input form where tags appear when user separates them by commas or tabs.
+Categoreact is a minimalist categoried input where tags appear whenever users type commas or hit tabs.
+The categories are stored in an array held by a container component you provide, and are passed down as props to the (dumb) categoreact component.

 ![categoreact in action](https://media.giphy.com/media/VA2Nu23NyEFVe/giphy.gif) ![another example](https://media.giphy.com/media/US4VQOFyYascU/giphy.gif)